-The role of ICD implantation for the primary prevention of sudden death in patients with HF and low EF and no history of spontaneous or inducible VT has been addressed by several large trials that used only readily available clinical data as entry criteria (334, 336, 337).
-The first of these demonstrated that ICDs, compared with standard medical therapy, decreased the occurrence of total mortality for patients with EF less than or equal to 30% after remote MI (336).
-Absolute mortality was decreased in the ICD arm by 5.6%, a relative decrease of 31% over 20 months.
+The role of ICD implantation for the primary prevention of sudden death in patients with HF and low EF and no history of spontaneous or inducible VT has been addressed by several large trials that used only readily available clinical data as entry criteria.196,200,201 The first of these demonstrated that ICDs, compared with standard medical therapy, decreased the occurrence of total mortality for patients with EF of 30% or less after remote MI.200 Absolute mortality was decreased in the ICD arm by 5.6%, a relative decrease of 31% over 20 months.
 In a second trial, a survival benefit was not demonstrated with devices implanted within 6 to 40 days after an acute MI in patients who at that time had an EF less than 35% and abnormal heart rate variability.
-Although sudden deaths were decreased, there was an increase in other events, and ICD implantation did not confer any survival benefit in this setting (337).
-A third trial examining the benefit of ICD implantation for patients with EF less than 35% and NYHA class II to III symptoms of HF included both ischemic and nonischemic causes of HF; absolute mortality was decreased by 7.2% over a 5-year period in the arm that received a simple "shock-box" ICD with backup pacing at a rate of 40 beats per min.
-This represented a relative mortality decrease of 23%, which was a survival increase of 11% (334).
-There was no improvement in survival during the first year, with a 1.8% absolute survival benefit per year averaged over the next 4 years.
-The Defibrillators in Non-Ischemic Cardiomyopathy Treatment Evaluation (DEFINITE) trial compared medical therapy alone with medical therapy plus an ICD in patients with nonischemic cardiomyopathy, NYHA class I to III HF, and an LVEF less than 36% (338).
-The ICD was associated with a reduction in all-cause mortality that did not reach statistical significance but was consistent in terms of magnitude of effect (30%) with the findings of the Multicenter Automatic Defibrillator Implantation Trial (MADIT II) (336) and the Sudden Cardiac Death in Heart Failure: Trial of prophylactic amiodarone versus implantable defibrillator therapy (SCD-HeFT) (334).
-There is an intrinsic variability in measurement of EF particularly shortly after recovery from an acute coronary syndrome event.
+Although sudden deaths were decreased, there was an increase in other events, and ICD implantation did not confer any survival benefit in this setting.
+A third trial examining the benefit of ICD implantation for patients with EF less than 35% and NYHA functional class II to III symptoms of HF included both ischemic and nonischemic causes of HF; absolute mortality was decreased by 7.2% over a 5-year period in the arm that received a simple "shock-box" ICD with backup pacing at a rate of 40 bpm.
+This represented a relative mortality decrease of 23%, which was a survival increase of 11%.196 There was no improvement in survival during the first year, with a 1.8% absolute survival benefit per year averaged over the next 4 years.
+The DEFINITE (Defibrillators in Non-Ischemic Cardiomyopathy Treatment Evaluation) trial compared medical therapy alone with medical therapy plus an ICD in patients with nonischemic cardiomyopathy, NYHA functional class I to III HF, and an LVEF less than 36%.
+The ICD was associated with a reduction in all-cause mortality that did not reach statistical significance but was consistent in terms of magnitude of effect (30%) with the findings of the MADIT II (Multicenter Automatic Defibrillator Implantation II)200 and the SCD-HeFT (Sudden Cardiac Death in Heart Failure: Trial of prophylactic amiodarone versus implantable defibrillator therapy).